jingyue202205/SE-SSD-AI-TRT/README.md

 just delete it by run: sudo rm -rf /home/xxx/anaconda3/envs/pc_show/lib/python3.6/site-packages/cv2/qt/plugins and try again

-warning: do not close current Mayavi Scene window, type c in running terminal, it will show next lidar frame with predited 3d boxes in current Mayavi Scene window.
+warning: do not close current Mayavi Scene window, type c in running terminal and press Enter, it will show next lidar frame with predited 3d boxes in current Mayavi Scene window.

 ```